observablehq/framework/docs/javascript/imports.md

 ## Require

 If you’re familiar with Observable notebooks, you may have noticed that we don’t mention `require` above.
-This is intentional: we strongly recommend that you avoid `require` as the underlying Asynchronous Module Definition (AMD) convention has been made obsolete by standard imports in JavaScript, and `require` tends to implemented unreliably by libraries.
+This is intentional: we strongly recommend that you avoid `require` as the underlying Asynchronous Module Definition (AMD) convention has been made obsolete by standard imports in JavaScript, and `require` tends to be implemented unreliably by libraries.

 If you *really* need `require`, you can import it: